-Most of our patients require full-time bracing and for that reason, our primary custom brace is the Rigo Cheneau Brace (we also provide custom nighttime braces and adult braces).
+Most of our patients require full-time bracing and for that reason, our primary custom brace is the Rigo Cheneau Brace (we also provide custom nighttime braces).
 We strongly believe that the Rigo Cheneau Brace offers the greatest results for our patients.
 The Rigo Cheneau brace:

 - Addresses the 3D Nature of Scoliosis